 George Wuerthner is an ecologist.

-After a judge cleared the way for slaughter, Governor Schweitzer halts it for this year, calling for federal intervention…
+After a judge cleared the way for slaughter, Governor Schweitzer halted it for the year, calling for federal intervention…

 Updated 1 March 2023